 Funding crisis management

-The management of banks and other institutions in crisis shall be funded by the institutions themselves – in the first instance by their own shareholders and creditors and, in the second instance, through special funding arrangements built up by fees paid by the institutions to the Debt Office.
+The management of banks and other institutions in crisis shall be funded by the institutions themselves – first by their own shareholders and creditors and, if required, through special funding arrangements built up from fees paid by the institutions to the Debt Office.

-The management of banks and other institutions in crisis shall, in the first instance, be funded using the failing institution’s internal resources, by means of shareholders and creditors incurring losses and, if necessary, also bearing responsibility for recapitalisation.
-However, in certain circumstances additional external funding may be required.
+The management of banks and other institutions in crisis shall be funded primarily by using the failing institution’s internal resources in the form of shareholders and creditors incurring losses and, if necessary, also being responsible for recapitalisation.
+However, in certain circumstances, additional external funding may be required.
 Even if this funding is obtained from outside the institution in crisis, it is nevertheless the institutions themselves that shall bear responsibility for it.
 This is achieved through the fees paid by the institutions to the Debt Office and which are gathered in special state-administered funding arrangements.
 In Sweden, there are three of these:

 - the resolution reserve